-SUMMER SCHOOL

-Summer school will be provided for selective core class credit recovery for a fee.
+SUMMER SCHOOL Summer school will be provided for selective core class credit recovery for a fee.
 The counseling office will determine who is eligible.
 Meals and transportation are not provided.

-SUMMER INTERVENTION

-Summer intervention will target students who need additional instruction for STAAR EOC exams.
+SUMMER INTERVENTION Summer intervention will target students who need additional instruction for STAAR EOC exams.
 There is no fee for EOC enrichment.
 Meals and transportation are not provided.

-TELECOMMUNICATIONS & ALL ELECTRONIC DEVICES Cell phones & ipods, etc. can be a major distraction at school.
+TELECOMMUNICATIONS & ALL ELECTRONIC DEVICES Cell phones & iPods, etc. can be a major distraction at school.
 They can also be a very valuable tool for learning.
-LISD has begun purchasing iPads for teachers and for student use.
-LISD has begun a BYOD policy that encourages students to bring their own iPad to school for learning.
-The BYOD policy is posted on the district website.